Aylorian/Search-and-Destroy-1.3.5/STATEMENT ON BEING FROZEN.md

 that is all.
 While that behavior is inappropriate, it is not an integrity violation or other violation of user trust, and should not be considered as such.

-- Search and Destroy is still legal.
+- Search and Destroy remains legal.
 As downloaded from my Github, it is not considered a bot.
 Users are still responsible for any modifications they make to the plugins (e.g. automation) and any consequences arising from that.
 If you plan on modifying your copy of S&D, please check with the immortals to confirm that the changes you're making are actually legal.